 The narrative of the book is exceptionally strong, beginning with the introduction and lasting throughout the entire book.
 To accompany the text in this book are images from ALL stages of production, from all angles of work and all sides of a studio.
 Page to Screen marries images and text so successfully that I found myself prying my eyes from one to experience the other as I read through the journey.

-Essentially, Part One of Page to Screen details how each film came to be, with changes of director, advances in special effects and how the ever-evolving story matched the ever-expanding cast of talented actors hired to tell it.
+Essentially, Part 1 of Page to Screen details how each film came to be, with changes of director, advances in special effects, and how the ever-evolving story matched the ever-expanding cast of talented actors hired to tell it.
 Certain key scenes in each film are deconstructed, with insightful anecdotal and interview-style stories being told directly from the people involved.
-Set dressers, costume coordinators, props guys, stunt men and actors all have their say in how things happened.
-By the time I’ve reached Harry Potter and the Deathly Hallows, Parts One and Two in the book, I’ve fallen in love with every film prior (even the third, which I have been urged by friends for almost forever to make my peace with).
-As if this story, narrated by actors of fewest and greatest screen-time alike, directors, producers and production assistants was not enough for this book, there exists Part Two of the book, titled “The Art of Harry Potter.”
+Set dressers, costume coordinators, props guys, stuntmen, and actors all have their say in how things happened.
+As if this story, narrated by actors of fewest and greatest screen time alike, directors, producers, and production assistants were not enough for this book, there exists Part 2 of the book, titled “The Art of Harry Potter.”